devSchacht/essential-image-optimization/app/partials/book.md

 Most CDNs (e.g [Akamai](https://www.akamai.com/us/en/solutions/why-akamai/image-management.jsp)) and third-party solutions like [Cloudinary](https://cloudinary.com), [imgix](https://imgix.com), [Fastly's Image Optimizer](https://www.fastly.com/io/), [Instart Logic's SmartVision](https://www.instartlogic.com/technology/machine-learning/smartvision) or [ImageOptim API](https://imageoptim.com/api) offer comprehensive automated image optimization solutions.

-The amount of time you'll spend reading blog posts and tweaking your config is greater than the monthly fee for a service (Cloudinary has a [free](http://cloudinary.com/pricing) tier).
+The amount of time you'll spend reading blog posts and tweaking your configuration is greater than the monthly fee for a service (Cloudinary has a [free](http://cloudinary.com/pricing) tier).
 If you don't want to outsource this work for cost or latency concerns, the open-source options above are solid.
 Projects like [Imageflow](https://github.com/imazen/imageflow) or [Thumbor](https://github.com/thumbor/thumbor) enable self-hosted alternatives.

 **Everyone should be compressing their images efficiently.**